 Based on the debut novel by Rachel Klein, The Moth Diaries follows teenager Rebecca, whose father had recently committed suicide by slitting his wrists, grows suspicious that Ernessa, the new student at an all-girl boarding school, is a vampire.
 When Ernessa bonds with Rebecca’s best friend Lucy, Rebecca tries to warn Lucy about her suspicions, which Lucy dismisses as pure jealousy.
 The story tackles the classic sapphic tropes of obsession, lust, anxiety, and questioning one’s reality.

 Set during the communist era in Hungary, The Curse of Styria involves Lara (Eleanor Tomlinson), who reunites with her father, Dr. Hill (Stephen Rea).
 Together they travel into the town of Styria to a crumbling castle.
 Lara witnesses a car crash in the nearby forest and rescues a beautiful woman named Carmilla (Julia Pietrucha), who is the crash’s only survivor, and takes her back to the castle.
 As their relationship deepens and turns sexual, the town’s women all go insane.
-When a string of local girls all commit suicide, Lara begins wondering if Carmilla is more than a simple humanoid car-crash survivor.
+When a string of local girls commit suicide, Lara begins to wonder if Carmilla is more than a simple humanoid car-crash survivor.

 A Southern Gothic spin on Le Fanu’s novella Carmilla, The Unwanted depicts a nubile drifter named Carmilla (Christen Orr) who visits a rural town seeking the mother who abandoned her at birth.
 She embarks on a sexual relationship with a troubled waitress named Karen (Hannah Fierman).
 After being beaten by a local male for engaging in “blood fetishism,” Carmilla and Karen form a strong, emotional and borderline spiritual bond that mirrors the relationship they discover their mothers shared.